 The sea around Meis is so inviting – turquoise and clear.

-There’s a couple of places around the harbour with steps leading into the water, probably placed there for guests of some of the Kastellorizo hotels.
+There’s a couple of places around the harbour with steps leading into the water, probably placed there for guests of some of the few places to stay on the island.

 A wander over the hill to Meis’s other main neighbourhood, Mandraki, also gives you a few swimming opportunities – as well as another little area to explore, of course.

 If you are swimming, beware the sea urchins.
-The sea bed is rocky, the sea is clear…and you can see them lurking, waiting for unsuspecting feet to land on them.
+The sea bed is rocky, the sea is clear.
+So you can see them lurking, waiting for unsuspecting feet to land on them.

 6. Take A Boat Trip To The Blue Cave / Blue Grotto